mohamedsaif/AI-Landing-Zones/README.md

   Step-by-step instructions on creating or reusing resources, setting up isolation, and configuring parameters.
 Includes a minimal example and notes on running `azd provision` (make sure the CLI is installed and logged in before you start).

 * [**Parameter reference.**](./docs/parameters.md)
-  Full list of parameters and objects, aligned with the strongly-typed contracts defined in `common/types.bicep`.
+  Full list of parameters and objects, aligned with the strongly-typed contracts defined in `types.bicep`.